sophstad/Alpine/README.md

 ### Video
 I've worked hard to make video as close to responsive as possible.
 This works better for certain video aspects than others, but it works.

+## Customization
+Alpine allows for some visual customization, allowing users to set background images and accent colors.

 ## CSS
 Tumblr CSS goes at the beginning of the file (or inline).
 It sucks.